Change requests

 Most reviews will take place in the change request’s comments, where collaborators can share feedback and have discussions about specific content blocks, or the change request as a whole.

-You can toggle diff view on or off for any change request.
+You can toggle diff view on or off in any change request.

 If you decide not to merge a change request and want to remove it from the queue, you can archive it.